 How do you feel about an impromptu journey?
 The sudden weekend getaways, in my opinion, are ideal for relaxing your overworking brain.
 After playing the role of an organizer in my last Pune trip, I was happy to join my husband on his friends weekend-trip to Sakleshpur.
 A hill-station clad in absolute serenity, Sakleshpur is cocooned in the mountain ranges of Western Ghats, in the state of Karnataka.

 A perfect weekend gateway, this hill station is also lovingly known as ‘Poor Man’s Ooty’, that is forever dressed in fog and mists.
-It is 230 km from Bangalore, 125 km from Mangalore and about 55 km from Hassan.
+It is approximately 230 km from Bangalore, 125 km from Mangalore and about 55 km from Hassan.

 Arranged on a hillock, the fortification is on one level, unlike the different fortresses, which are multi-level.
 From the fortification, visitors can get a perfect view of the Western Ghats.
 Out of the many chambers in the fort, some were utilized to house the horses.
 Certain chambers served for the soldiers as kitchen and bathroom.

 Devarunda Prasanna Rameshwara Temple

-Abbi falls or Manjehalli falls is preferred and frequented by a hundred tourists round the year for its attractive cascading falls, which makes it the key features of the place.
+Abbi waterfalls or Manjehalli falls is preferred and frequented by many tourists around the year for its secluded attractive cascading waterfalls, which makes it the key features of the place.
 This place is not yet fully commercialized so you won’t find any shops or stalls around it unlike other spots in Sakleshpur.